TradeControl/tradecontrol.github.io/tutorials/services.md

 ### Raise Invoices

-Selecting Raise Invoices from the Work Flow tree will open the Raise Invoices tab.
+Selecting Raise Invoices from the Workflow menu will open the Raise Invoices tab.
 This tab can also be opened from the 'Invoicing' shortcut found in the Main header tab.
 Here you can select the Account using the dropdown menu which shows all outstanding all organisations with open or closed sales and purchase tasks which are pending invoicing.
 Selecting the required organisation will show all invoiceable tasks.
 Click on the task you require and